Ravindra Amonkar: Career

-Amonkar has worked with Sangeet Natak, andpromoted children’s theatre in Goa as Vice Chairperson of Bal Bhavan.
+Amonkar has worked with Sangeet Natak, and promoted children’s theatre in Goa as Vice Chairperson of Bal Bhavan.
 From school level to Higher Secondary level he's organised workshops, competitions, and taught acting in telefilms specially meant for children.

 Goa's traditional arts

-Shri.
-Ravindra Amonkar is associated with the festive traditional theatre in Goa, and has contributed by directing youngsters and the professional actors.
+Amonkar is associated with the festive traditional theatre in Goa, and has contributed by directing youngsters and the professional actors.
 He has also taken the traditional stage to the National level and held positions on the executive and general body committee of Kala Academy, Akhil Bharatiya Marathi Natya Parishad, Akhil Govmantak Marathi Natya Maha Sangh, Goa College of Music, West Zone Culture (Udaipur), Sahitya Sevak Mandal, Saraswati Mandir, Directorate of Art & Culture, Government of Goa.